Blog · Review Essay · Last reviewed June 23, 2026

 The Digital Republic and Platform Democracy

-Jamie Susskind's The Digital Republic is a political book about digital power: not the fantasy that software has a will of its own, but the ordinary fact that platforms, interfaces, ranking systems, and automated decisions now shape the conditions under which people act.
-Its best question is still current in the age of AI agents: who governs the systems that govern behavior?
+Jamie Susskind's The Digital Republic is a political book about digital power: not the fantasy that software has a will of its own, but the ordinary fact that platforms, interfaces, ranking systems, app stores, identity layers, and automated decisions now shape the conditions under which people act.
+Its best question is sharper in the age of AI agents: when private systems organize visibility, choice, delegation, and recourse, what public institutions are allowed to govern the systems that govern behavior?

 The Book